aura-nw/docs/docs/product/pyxis-safe/making-transaction/create-safe-transaction.md

 ---
-sidebar_position: 4
+sidebar_position: 1
-title: Making Transactions
+title: Multi-sig Tx - Example of sending funds
 ---

 Every transaction moving assets out of the Safe requires enough confirmations before it can be executed.
+The below steps were performed on a "Send" transaction that sends tokens to a recipient.
+Other transactions, such as staking, voting, etc. will follow the same process.

 ## Create a new transaction from the Safe
  On the main screen, click “New transaction”.